gunzenroses/slider-plugin/README.md

 ### [Example of slider-plugin usage](https://gunzenroses.github.io/slider-plugin/)

-### Plugins info
+### Plugin info

 The project works with node@14.16.1, npm@8.1.0, git@2.34 and jquery@3.6.0.

 ### Plugin architecture

-Plugin has MVP-architecture with Passive View.
+The plugin has an MVP-architecture with a Passive View.
+Model and View do not interact with any other part directly, they are mediated by Presenter.
+Methods of Presenter are notified about updates in Model and changes in View with the help of Observer.
+Then Presenter calls public methods of View or Model.

+This way, the interaction between Presenter, View and Model is based on a contract: Presenter use only methods and parameters which are declared by IView and IModel interfaces.
+With such approach UI and data parts can be easily replaced by other classes, that use the same contract.

+Summing up:

 Model:

 - implements IModel interface;
 - contains and updates data;
-- notifies methods of presenter when data is updated (using instance of IObservable interface).
+- notifies presenter when data is updated (using instance of IObservable interface).

 View:

 - implements IView interface;
 - visualizes data;
 - manipulates (renders and updates) subViews;
-- handles events;
-- notifies methods of IPresenter interface (using instance of IObservable interface).
+- notifies presenter when it's changed (using instance of IObservable interface).

 Presenter:

 - serves as mediator between data and UI;
 - manipulates instances of Model and View classes using methods of IModel and IView interfaces;
-- handles user input using methods defined by the IView interface;
+- handles user input;
-- updates Model and View settings (using methods of their interfaces).
+- updates Model and rerenders View (using methods of their interfaces).

-Contract:
-The interaction between Presenter, its View and Model is based on Contract (IPresenter, IView and IModel interfaces).

-According interfaces we have the following streams:
+According these interfaces we have the following streams:

 - change data (Model) -> notify method that process data (Presenter) -> change UI (View);
 - UI event (View) -> notify method that process data (Presenter) -> change data (Model);